Electrical and Computer Engineering Career Outlook

 We’ve seen incredible advances in the most sophisticated software in the world over the past few years, with major breakthroughs such as artificial intelligence beating humans at poker and some of the first publicly available virtual reality studios.
 As impressive as these applications are, the hardware and systems that make them possible are equally so.
 This has increased demand for people who not only understand the potential of leading-edge software, but who have skills to design and manage systems for a constantly evolving discipline.

-The growing complexity in computer and electrical systems means that engineers will be in high demand, from designing complex communications networks to building and managing the hardware that runs next-generation artificial intelligence.
+The growing complexity in computer and electrical systems means that engineers will be highly sought, from designing complex communications networks to building and managing the hardware that runs next-generation artificial intelligence.

 Masters in Electrical and Computer Engineering Careers